 I am a rigorous yet flexible editor, with one hand on the AP Stylebook and the other holding firm to the Chicago Manual of Style.
-Currently I am a senior editor with Belt Publishing, an independent, Cleveland-based online magazine and small press covering the industrial Midwest (aka the “Rust Belt”).
+Currently I am a senior editor with Belt Publishing, an independent, Cleveland-based small press publishing original nonfiction by, for, and about the industrial Midwest (aka the “Rust Belt”) and its environs.

 I have worked in trade, academic, and book publishing, but the body of my experience is in journalism.
 I am currently associate editor for the Medill School of Journalism’s Social Justice News Nexus program.
-I was for three years editor in chief of Belt Magazine; from 2010-2012 I was a copy editor at the Chicago Tribune, and from 1998-2007 I was an editor at the Chicago Reader, the city’s award-winning free weekly.
-In addition to substantive editing on a weekly deadline, I also acted as special projects editor for a range of theme-driven issues and projects.
-I initiated the Reader‘s first-ever books issue in 2002 and edited ten all told.
+I was for three years editor in chief of Belt Magazine; before that I was a copy editor at the Chicago Tribune.
+From 1998-2007 I was an editor at the Chicago Reader, the city’s award-winning free weekly.

 As a book editor, I have edited manuscripts by Elizabeth Catte, Ted McClelland, and Ryan Schnurr for Belt as well as independent projects for Dmitry Samarov, Nance Klehm, Anne Trubek, and Zoe Zolbrod.
 I am also signed on as a freelance editor with The Thinking Writer.

 I have also served as editor and project manager for custom publishing pieces in the food and hospitality industry and, most recently, with Belt’s boutique publishing arm, Parafine Press.

 I am available for freelance editorial and project management work; for more details see my resume.

 Bonus content!
 Got some time to kill?
 I am fond of this audio piece — about the olden days at the Reader, about the death of newspapers, and about being edited by me — written and performed by former Time Out Chicago theater editor Christopher Piatt for his weekly variety series, the Paper Machete.